Prepare to upgrade Mattermost

 Keep a backup of your database to ensure you can load a previous database snapshot if necessary.

 Upgrade your instance of Mattermost to the latest Extended Support Release (ESR) first before attempting to run the Mattermost v6.0 upgrade.

-Support for Mattermost Server v6.3 Extended Support Release is coming to the end of its life cycle on October 15, 2022.
-Upgrading to Mattermost Server v7.1 Extended Support Release or later is recommended.
+Support for Mattermost Server v7.1 Extended Support Release is coming to the end of its life cycle on May 15, 2023.
+Upgrading to Mattermost Server v7.8 Extended Support Release or later is required.
 Upgrading from a previous Extended Support Release to the latest Extended Support Release is supported.
 Upgrading from v5.31 to v5.37 should take roughly the same amount of time as upgrading from v5.31 to v5.35, then upgrading v5.35 to 5.37.
 However, an upgrade directly from v5.31 to v5.37 could potentially take hours due to the database schema migrations required for v5.35.
 Review the Important Upgrade Notes for all intermediate versions in between to ensure you’re aware of the possible migrations that could affect your upgrade.